 Workplace Safety Manuals

 Although a complete list of the steps required to develop an effective OH&S program are outside the scope of this article, a good first step for employers is to develop a written Workplace Safety Manual.
 This manual will be workplace-specific (you cannot just copy and paste a policy you find on the internet into your policy).
 It must discuss the risks and hazards that are specific to your workplace and how you intend to control them.
-For offices with low hazard ratings, your workplace safety manual may simply be a section contained in your Company Policy Manual.
+For offices with low hazard ratings, your workplace safety manual may simply be a section contained in your policy manual.
 For businesses with high hazard ratings, it may be an extensive stand-alone document that contains both safety policies and procedures.
 The workplace safety manual will be used as a reference guide to train employees and potentially as part of your legal defense in the event of a safety-related claim.

 Writing a workplace safety manual begins with a workplace hazards analysis.
 This analysis requires employers to identify all obvious and potential hazards in their workplace.
 The process can look very different for every workplace.
 For some small businesses, it may be as simple as walking through the workplace and conducting a visual inspection.
 For others, it may be quite complex and require testing, methodologies and outsourcing of professional help.